mamcer/mamcer.github.io/_posts/2017-03-04-bamboo-linux-agent.md

 > In a ssh session you can append & at the end to leave the process running in background

 There are different additional agent options.
-You can review the [official bamboo documentation](https://confluence.atlassian.com/bamboo/additional-remote-agent-options-436044733.html) for an extensive list of available options.
+You can review the [official bamboo documentation](https://confluence.atlassian.com/bamboo/additional-remote-agent-options-436044733.html) for an intensive list of available options.

 ## Docker (Only)